Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 You don’t need to have an electric car lease to pay attention to your battery.

 Most modern cars will be able to go a good two weeks without needing a helping hand with a recharge – if they have a healthy battery that is.
+But leave your car for long enough and you could be in for an unpleasant surprise.

 Cars need to be used regularly to maintain the battery charge and keep the engine starting properly.
-Which is why you need to be prepared if you plan on leaving your car stationary for a while.

 If you won’t have access to your car for a week or two, you can connect the battery to a mains-powered charger to top it up and prevent the loss of power.
-But if you’ll be around, you can save a lot of faff down the road by starting your car regularly and letting it run for at least 15 minutes.
+If you’ll be around, you can save a lot of faff down the road by starting your car regularly and letting it run for at least 15 minutes.

-This will recharge the battery and help keep the engine in good condition – particularly if it runs on petrol.
-Be warned though, if you don’t keep to the 15-minute recommendation then you run the risk of making the situation worse as many short journeys are known to kill battery life over time.
+Be warned though, if you don’t keep to the 15-minute recommendation then you run the risk of making the situation worse, as many short journeys are known to kill battery life over time.

 If you drive an electric car, you’ll need to take a slightly different approach.
 Though they have 12-volt batteries just like petrol cars, they’re charged differently.
 Just starting the car will operate the charging system.